RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/theme.md

 # Theme

-Astro supports a brand new light theme along with the original and default dark theme.
+Astro supports a light theme along with the original, default dark theme.

 ![Example of a light theme Astro application.](/img/design-guidelines/theme-lightui.png "Example of a light theme Astro application.")